 A regular weekly meeting place for the elderly of the parish who get together every Monday between 2-4pm for tea, cakes, bingo and fun.

 The PPC works with our parish priest to represent and develop our parish community.
 Members are either elected, representatives of parish organisations or appointed by the parish priest.

 Commitment: Six meetings a year for approximately 90 minutes and often an additional project.

 An adult group for those wishing to learn more about the Catholic faith.
 For those preparing for Baptism, reception into the Church, Confirmation, or just wanting to come and see what it is all about.

 We have a wide pool of readers who read at the weekday and Sunday Masses.
 If you have a clear, audible voice and would like to help with this important ministry – we need you!

 Commitment: Important that you show up for your turn prepared.
 Monthly rota—frequency varies from mass to mass.

-We offer a variety of reading material, religious items, rosaries, bibles, greeting cards, newspapers etc. For sale before weekend masses in the church porch.
+We offer a variety of reading material, religious items, rosaries, bibles, greeting cards, newspapers etc. For sale on the 1st Sunday of the Month after the weekend Masses.

 We meet to say the rosary in the Lady Chapel after the 9:30am Mass every weekday.